 The Castle of Burgos is the remains of a medieval castle featuring a network of tunnels.
 It provides panoramic scenic vires over Burgos and its cathedral.
 It has a fascinating water well, and is free to hike up and take in the views.

 The Museum of Human Evolution is an airy, modern archaeological museum featuring exhibits on the history of human evolution.
-Its provides visitors with lots of information, amazing interactive idisplays and a sense of wonder about human kind.
+Its provides visitors with lots of information, amazing interactive displays and a sense of wonder about humankind.

-Leap on over to the Baby Jumping Festival on 23rd June 2019.
+The event takes place every first Sunday after Corpus Christi.
+Leap on over to the Baby Jumping Festival on June 11, 2023.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Colacho Baby Jumping Festival 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Colacho Baby Jumping Festival 2023 using the map below!